UK set for tougher virus rules as cases surge

-LONDON - British Prime Minister Boris Johnson said Sunday he was "reconciled" to the prospect of tougher restrictions to combat spiraling coronavirus cases, as a row flared over whether schools should reopen.
+British Prime Minister Boris Johnson on Sunday warned the country to expect tougher restrictions to combat spiraling coronavirus cases, as a row flared over whether schools should reopen.

 "It may be that we need to do things in the next few weeks that will be tougher in many parts of the country," Johnson told the BBC's The Andrew Marr Show.